KG-FiD: Infusing Knowledge Graph in Fusion-in-Decoder for Open-Domain Question Answering: Experiment

 \subsection{Ablation Study}

-Since our proposed graph-based reranking method can be applied in both reading and retrieving modules: joint passage reranking and answer generation (Section \ref{sec:effectiveness}) and graph based reranking after retrieving (Section \ref{sec:rerank}).
+\textbf{Effect of Each Reranking Stage:} Since our proposed graph-based reranking method are applied in both retrieving stage (Section \ref{sec:rerank}) and reading stage (Section \ref{sec:effectiveness}).
 We conduct ablation study to validate the effectiveness of each one.
-For simplicity, we name the former one as Reader-Reranking and the latter one as Retriever-Reranking.
 Table \ref{tab:ablation} shows the experiment results by removing each module.
-We see the performance of \Modelsp drops when removing any of the two modules, demonstrating both of them can improve model performance.
-Another thing we observe is that retriever-reranking is more effective in base model while reader-reranking is more effective in large model.
-This is reasonable since reader-reranking relies on the effectiveness of reader encoder module, where large model is better than base model.
+We see the performance of \Modelsp drops when removing any of the two reranking modules, demonstrating both of them can improve model performance.
+Another thing we observe is that stage-1 reranking is more effective in base model while stage-2 reranking is more effective in large model.
+This is reasonable since stage-2 reranking relies on the effectiveness of reader encoder module, where the large model is usually better than the base model.

-\textbf{Effectiveness of KG:} Table \ref{tab:ablation2} shows the comparison results of using KG or not in the retriever-reranking and reader-reranking modules.
-If not using KG, we apply a Multi-layer Perceptron (MLP) as the reranking model instead of GNN.
-We see that in the retriever-reranking part, using KG can significantly improve the model performance.
-For reader-reranking part, we see that the effect of KG varies with the choice of $L_1$, number of layers to compute passage representation for reranking.
-The larger improvement comes from the smaller $L_1$.
-This is reasonable since when $L_1$ is small, the quality of initial node embeddings generated by $L_1$ layers of encoder is sub-optimal, hence the graph structure information becomes more important.
-In summary, for the reader module, KG is more useful when we want to reduce computation cost by setting a small $L_1$.

-\textbf{Passage Reranking Results:} We additionally show that our proposed GNN reranking method can improve the passage retrieval results.
-This is demonstrated in Table \ref{tab:kgrerank1}, where we report Hits@K metric (H@K), measuring the percentage of top-K retrieved passages that contain the gold passages (passages that contain the answer).
-We see that DPR w/ KG-Reranking consistently outperforms DPR for all the $K \in \{10, 20, 50, 100\}$, which shows that such reranking can increase the rank of gold passages which are previously ranked lower by DPR.
+\textbf{Passage Ranking Results:} We additionally show that our proposed GNN reranking method can improve the passage retrieval results.
+This is demonstrated in Figure \ref{fig:reranking}, where we report Hits@K metric over NQ test set, measuring the percentage of top-K retrieved passages that contain the gold passages (passages that contain the answer).
+We see that DPR+stage-1 reranking consistently outperforms DPR for all the $K \in \{10, 20, 50, 100\}$.
+With two stages of reranking, the retrieval results are further improved for $K \in \{10, 20\}$ (We only cares about $K \leq 20$ for stage-2 reranking since $N_2=20$).
+This shows that such reranking can increase the rank of gold passages which are previously ranked lower by DPR retriever and improve the efficacy of passage pruning.